barclayd/Game-of-Life/README.md

 ### Assumptions

-* The board is a finite amount of space (rather than an infinite grid) and therefore cells can travel no further than the edges of the grid
+* The board is an infinite amount of space (rather than an infinite grid) and therefore cells can travel further than the edges of the grid in a wrap-around world
 * A coloured cell is a live cell
 * A non-coloured cell is a dead cell